MateusSartorio/dojo-helpdesk/README.md

 #Dojo Helpdesk

-A minimalist app made to manage tickets (todos) inside a company.
+A minimalist app made to manage tasks (tickets) and publish anouncements of a company.
 A running build of the web app is hosted in [here](https://dojo-helpdesk.netlify.app).

 ![image](https://github.com/MateusSartorio/dojo-helpdesk/assets/69646100/2599d0dd-c682-4b8e-8641-1739c9987aba)